mrTimofey/frontizer/README.md

 * npm run server - application server
 * npm run livereload - livereload server

+### Static build

+You can create a fully static build with html files and assets included with command:

+`npm run build`

+Static build can be found in *build* directory.

 ## Assets

 Assets folder contains all statics and source files for your project.
 Main files are used as a starting points for compiling, browserifying and publishing.
 Published files are placed inside *assets/compiled* directory.

-## Client JavaScript and ECMAScript 6
+### Client JavaScript and ECMAScript 6

 Either ordinary JavaScript or ECMAScript 6 can be used simultaneously.
 All files with *.es6* extension will be precompiled by Babel.
 Main script file is *main.es6*.
 Use it to import all needed deps.